 I noticed Ruden has a "scientific foundation" page on his website, but there aren't any trials listed there.
 He does, however, discuss Havening as a form of "psychosensory" therapy alongside other examples including Emotional Freedom Techniques and acupuncture.

 I want to be completely fair.
 Consistent with Havening, there is evidence that memories are particularly amenable to change just after they've been recalled.
 There is also evidence that being touched affects emotional processing.
 However, putting these two broad facts together does not necessarily make a recipe for a breakthrough touchey therapy.
 If it does, this needs to be demonstrated in properly controlled trials.
-These could address important issues - such as, what kind of clients does the therapy work for, and for whom should it be avoided; how long do the benefits really last, and how to optimse the process.
+These could address important issues, such as what kinds of clients the therapy works for and for whom should it be avoided, how long the benefits really last, and how to optimse the process.

 For now, there are other reasons I'm unconvinced by Havening (following my own 5-step self-defence programme against neurononsense).
 The claims are too good to be true and are subject to hype.
-The press release, issued by an entertainment-based PR firm, says this weekend is a "rare chance" to learn this "revolutionary technique", which "could change the face of therapy".
+The press release, issued by an entertainment-based PR firm, says this weekend is a "rare chance" to learn this "revolutionary technique" that "could change the face of therapy."

-There are also gratuitous, embarrasingly simplistic neuroscience references.
-"Havening (ADT) helps mainly for one reason," the press release says, "the underlying neurobiology is understood".
+There are also gratuitous, embarrassingly simplistic neuroscience references.
+"Havening (ADT) helps mainly for one reason," the press release says, "the underlying neurobiology is understood."
 In his Dentistry Today article, Ruden observes that feeling safe increases [the neurotransmitter] serotonin in the brain and that being touched increases serotinin, therefore ... you guessed it.

 Why I'm worried

-I would rather our health professionals spent their money (tickets cost £599 plus VAT) undertaking training in a form of therapy, such as CBT, that's been judged as having a robust evidence base by NICE - the UK government's independent heath advisory body.
+I would rather our health professionals spent their money (tickets cost £599 plus VAT) undertaking training in a form of therapy, such as CBT, that's been judged as having a robust evidence base by NICE, the UK government's independent health advisory body.
 Second, the hype and misinformation around havening could well have a knock-on effect on the reputation of, and public trust in, bona fide therapies.
 Third, it's naive to assume that untested therapies will, at worst, have no effect.
 Diverting vulnerable people away from effective treatments is harmful.
-Fourth, it concerns me the way the promotional materials for this Havening technique misappropriate neuroscientific jargon.
+Fourth, it concerns me the way the promotional materials for the Havening Technique misappropriate neuroscientific jargon.
 There may well be a place for complementary medicine, but I think it's wrong to dress up non-scientific alternative therapies as if they are an evidence-based treatment supported by mainstream science.